jvns/rbspy-docs/content/using-rbspy.md

 # FAQ

+## Who makes rbspy?

+[Julia Evans](https://jvns.ca) started the project and is the primary maintainer.
+For a full list of contributors, see [the github repo](https://github.com/rbspy/rbspy)

+## Who funds rbspy?

+Initial rbspy development was funded by [the Segment Open Fellowship](https://segment.com/blog/segment-open-fellowship-2017/) -- they paid for 3 months of development on the project, to take it from a sketchy prototype to an actual working profiler that people use to make their Ruby programs faster.
+Julia took a 3 month sabbatical off work to build it.

+This kind of short-term funding is an awesome way to bootstrap new open source projects that might not happen otherwise!
+You can do a lot in 3 months :)

 ## Can I use rbspy in production?

 Yes! rbspy does not add any overhead to your Ruby programs -- it only reads memory from the Ruby